 The organising partner will review all applications, after which they will select and invite teams.
 You will be notified regarding your invitation within 2 weeks after the submission deadline.

 It is recommended to apply as soon as possible, as the available space is limited!

 The 6th edition of the Photonics Innovation Village will be organised by the Vrije Universiteit Brussel.
 By taking part in the competition, innovative researchers will receive a complimentary "mini-booth" in a special section of the exhibition.

 In the categories "Best Innovation by an Individual Researcher" and "Best Innovation by a Multilateral Project, Organisation or Company", the Innovation Village Selection Committee will grant awards for the best technological innovation among the participants in the Innovation Village.
 Category winners will receive an award of €1500.
 The first and second runner-up will each win €500.
 Awards are sponsored by the Brussels Capital Region Government.

-The announcement of the winners in each category will take place at the Innovation Village on Wednesday, 16 April 2014.
+The announcement of the winners in each category will take place at the Innovation Village during Photonics Europe 2016.
 This announcement will be accompanied by a reception for the participants of the Innovation Village.

 The Innovation Village Selection Committee will include:

 A representative from a bank or venture capital company